Return to Learn 2021-2022

-Thursdays, 10 a.m. - 1 p.m.
+Fridays, 10 a.m to 1 p.m.

 Before the school year begins, the district will survey families to identify tech needs for each student, including computers and internet hotspots.
 Devices will be available to support online learning for staff and students.

 We also know that not all families have reliable internet access at home.
 The district is exploring options for securing Wi-Fi hotspots for some of our students to ensure they have the tools they need to learn remotely.